-Deciding to start a work from home job can be a huge step towards improving your lifestyle, whether you are working for an employer, as a contractor, or completely for yourself.
-But before you make a decision you need to know if it is going to suit you personally and suit others in your home.
+But if you embrace working from home it can be a huge step towards improving your lifestyle, whether you are working for an employer, as a contractor, or completely for yourself.
 You also need to know about tax implications if you choose to claim home expenses related to your business.

 All too often, people fall victim to distractions when they work from home and their productivity levels fall off sharply.
 So we need to consider why this happens and how we can be efficient workers but still enjoy the pleasures and perks of working from home.

 When working a normal 9 to 5 job most people base their level of productivity on their surrounding atmosphere of co-workers doing similar if not the same tasks.
 This gives you a baseline on which to compare your own productivity.
 But when your job requires work from home it’s up to you to determine how hard you should be working to achieve what you want to achieve in a day.